 As such, your investors are going to have questions.
 Do you have the right answers?

-In uncertain times like these, those that provide clear, calm, and sensitive communications (sooner, rather than later) will emerge bolstered rather than battered from the crisis.
 The timeliness, manner and extent of your communications will inform how your stakeholders interact with you over the coming months.
 By saying nothing, you leave your status and your ability to continue to operate up for discussion: not a good idea against the backdrop of so much uncertainty.

 Let’s now take a look at the areas of most concern to investors, in the hope that this can provide you with a useful framework to put together meaningful and well-evidenced responses.